 Clicking through the mother and father heritage said 100% ACD on both sides-even the Great-Grandparents.

-I must admit, I was a little befuddled, shocked, and disappointed.
+I must admit, I was a little befuddled and shocked.
 The results did not seem to make sense-at least not for Kronos.
+Mom is a mix though dad (possibly dad(s)) is unknown.
 Were the results for Bella (who is indeed 100% Australian Cattle Dog), I would understand.
 All the genetic disease markers said Kronos is clear for the diseases Embark tests for.

-When Kronos was about 8 weeks old, he had the floppiest, houndiest ears.
-For a long time they didn’t even look like they were going to stand up and were so wonky.
-He also had a very akward young stage where his head was humongous and blocky.
+When Kronos was about 8 weeks old, he had the floppiest, houndiest ears and as he’s grown he has the deep chested long legged build of the sighthound breed group.
+For a long time his ears didn’t even look like they were going to stand up and were so wonky.
+He also had a very awkward young stage where his head was humongous and blocky.
 When Bella was 8 weeks old, she had adorable tiny pinprick pointy ears.
 And they grew perfectly with her as she got bigger.
 Bella looked very similar to the ACD pictures shown above at the corresponding ages.

-While I’m not entirely convinced on Kronos’s Embark results, the Embark DNA test was extremely easy to use and their website is easy to navigate.
-Embark tests for over 150 breeds.
+While I’m not entirely convinced on Kronos’s Embark results as there are many breeds not currently included on their list, the Embark DNA test was extremely easy to use and their website is easy to navigate.
+At this time Embark tested for over 150 breeds.
 The hardest part was waiting a few months for the results-time could not pass quickly enough.

 What do you think?
 Do you think Kronos is 100% ACD?